-EXTERMINATING - Regularly scheduled visits by an approved exterminating company are scheduled once a month on the 3rd Tuesday.
+EXTERMINATING - Regularly scheduled visits by an approved exterminating company are scheduled on the 2nd Tuesday of every month.
+This service takes place from Tuesday-Friday.
 During the summer season it is most important that the exterminator is allowed entry to the units to prevent infestation.
 The exterminator is provided with keys and will enter after knocking and receiving no response.
 If no one is home, we have asked the exterminator to leave a notice with the date of the visit.
 Please make sure that if you have changed any of your locks that we have an updated copy of your key so they can spray your unit during scheduled visits.
 (Please check with the office for exterminating days).